 - Maintain a straight spine and bend at the hips and knees when shoveling snow.
 Lifting a heavy load with a rounded back increases stress on the spine.

 - After filling your shovel, press down through your feet and squeeze your glutes to stand up.

 - Avoid twisting your spine with a full shovel of snow when emptying your shovel.
 After lifting, take 1-2 small steps to turn your body towards the snow pile.

-In addition to the tips above, it’s also important to remember proper hydration.
-Although you may not feel as thirsty in the cold weather or sweat as much as you would during the warmer months, you are still physically exerting yourself and need to remember to stay hydrated.
-Being in a dehydrated state could cause you to experience side effects like muscle cramps and fatigue, headaches, or impaired coordination and concentration to name a few.
-To help avoid dehydration, keep a bottle of water readily available when shoveling and remember to drink plenty of fluids each day!
+In addition to the tips above, you should also make an effort to stay hydrated.
+Although you may not feel as thirsty in the cold weather, or sweat as much as you would during the warmer months, you are still exerting yourself.
+Being in a dehydrated state can cause side effects such as muscle cramps and fatigue, headaches, or impaired coordination and concentration.
+To avoid dehydration, keep a bottle of water readily available when shoveling and remember to drink plenty of fluids each day!

-A helpful tip if drinking cold water during the cold temperatures doesn’t sound very appealing is to try drinking warm herbal caffeine-free teas.
-Additionally, many fruits and vegetables like watermelon, oranges, tomatoes, spinach, and celery are mostly comprised of water and can also contribute to your fluid intake.
+Drinking cold water during the winter may not sound very appealing.
+Instead, try drinking warm herbal caffeine-free teas.
+Additionally, many fruits and vegetables like watermelon, oranges, tomatoes, spinach, and celery are mostly comprised of water.
+Filling up on these can also contribute to your fluid intake.
 For more information on the importance of water and helpful tips to drink more throughout your day, see our previous blog post here: Hydration.

 Don’t forget to hydrate, and if you or someone you know is experiencing back pain, call our office today to make an appointment with one of our physical therapists!